quanganh2627/baytrail-i-x64-kitkat_vendor_intel_fw_sst/README.txt

 	This FW patch has changes to boost capture volume, bug fixes on Equalizer, Downmixer libs and has support for Save/Restore context of capture pipeline

+August 22 2012: Tigi Thomas : Audio FW ver 05.04.00
+	Bug 35060 - Enable LPE Firmware support for MP3 decoding at 19.2 MHz
+	In this FW, new optimized communication between SCU and LPE on Link up/Down is implemented and the provision to go to 19.2Mhz is added.
+	This FW patch has changes to support optimized communication between SCU & LPE and support for 19.2 in PCM is added.